MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 Hybrid Modern Authentication (HMA) in Microsoft Exchange Server is a feature that allows users to access mailboxes, which are hosted on-premises, by using authorization tokens obtained from the cloud.

-HMA enables Outlook to obtain Access and Refresh OAuth tokens from Microsoft Entra ID, either directly for password hash sync or Pass-Through Auth identities, or from their own STS for federated identities.
-Exchange on-premises will accept these tokens and provide mailbox access.
+HMA enables Outlook to obtain Access and Refresh OAuth tokens from Microsoft Entra ID, either directly for password hash sync or Pass-Through Auth identities, or from their own Secure Token Service (STS) for federated identities.
+Exchange on-premises accepts these tokens and provide mailbox access.
 The method of obtaining these tokens and the credentials required are determined by the capabilities of the identity provider (iDP), which could range from simple username and password to more complex methods such as certificates, phone auth, or biometric methods.

 For HMA to work, the user's identity must be present in Microsoft Entra ID, and some configuration is required, which is handled by the Exchange Hybrid Configuration Wizard (HCW).